- K -

 Pict.

-at left: Large-size wooden training device (dia.:23") probably used for
+at left: Large-size wooden training device (dia.: 23") probably used

 demonstration in a training center's classroom (e.g. Camp Lejeune).